jwashek/jwashek.github.io.NEW/_posts/2020-12-12-slae32-assignment-1.md

 # Final Touch

-Lastly, I create the following python script to change the port number as the user input and automatically create and compiled the `C` binary.
+Lastly, I created the following python script to change the port number as the user input and automatically create and compile the `C` binary.

 ```python
 import sys